Objectives

 You have a choice of training courses:

-• On-site: the trainer trains at your company (travel and accommodation costs calculated in the quote).
+- On-site: The trainer conducts the training at your company’s location (travel and accommodation expenses are included in the quote).

 Ways of organizing distance learning